 Most of us have thrown money at marketing activities in the past, and been disappointed at the return.
-That’s because if you’re doing the ‘free’ stuff poorly, the paid stuff just won’t work.
+That’s because if you’re doing the free marketing stuff poorly, the paid stuff just won’t work.

 I remember the days when I thought you needed to spend big money to get traction.
 But, after a decade of working with small business owners, I soon figured out that massive marketing budgets were (and are) extremely rare.

 That was when I realised marketing doesn’t necessarily have to be about spending money on the ‘marketing mix’; there are so many free ways to grow your business first, before going crazy everywhere else.
-In fact, I would recommend getting this right first regardless of how big your marketing fund is.
+In fact, I would recommend getting your free marketing right first regardless of how big your marketing fund is.